5l1v3r1/resume-1/README.md

 - Imports history from Linkedin

 ## Why did I build this?
+- Single page resume's are great, and I found myself wanting to provide more details if people asked.
 - It saves time for everyone
-- Stands out while applying for jobs
+- Stands out while applying for entries
+- Caters for people who want a preview of a resume, and for those wanting more detail

+## Benefits for:

 #### Job hunters